CNH Industrial N.V. (CNHI) Shares Up Despite Recent Market Volatility

 CNH Industrial N.V.
-(NYSE: CNHI)’s stock price has increased by 2.84 compared to its previous closing price of 13.73.
-Nevertheless, the company has seen a -5.49% plunge in its stock price over the last five trading sessions.
+(NYSE: CNHI)’s stock price has increased by 1.99 compared to its previous closing price of 14.59.
+However, the company has experienced a 5.38% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 01/23/23 that Striking Workers at Machinery Maker CNH Approve Contract

 Is It Worth Investing in CNH Industrial N.V.
 (NYSE: CNHI) Right Now?

 CNH Industrial N.V.
-(NYSE: CNHI) has a higher price-to-earnings ratio of 9.48x compared to its average ratio,, and the 36-month beta value for CNHI is at 1.66.
-Analysts have varying views on the stock, with 11 analysts rating it as a “buy,” 3 rating it as “overweight,” 10 as “hold,” and 0 as “sell.”
+(NYSE: CNHI) has a price-to-earnings ratio of 9.99x that is above its average ratio.
+Additionally, the 36-month beta value for CNHI is 1.66.
+There are mixed opinions on the stock, with 11 analysts rating it as a “buy,” 3 rating it as “overweight,” 10 rating it as “hold,” and 0 rating it as “sell.”

 From Robots to Self-Driving Cars: 5 AI Stocks to Consider for Your Portfolio